coffee-fueled-dev/very-coffee/packages/program-synthesis-framework/formal-definitions.md

 Each morpheme is associated with a confidence score $\mathrm{hub}(v_p)$.

-## TKN as Morpheme Learning over the Causal Graph
+## The Learning Module as Morpheme Learning over the Causal Graph

-TKN discovers reusable pattern units induced by OBP workflows and ranks them according to their structural roles in the transition network.
-The overall data flow is:
+The Learning Module $\mathcal{L}$ discovers reusable pattern units induced by OBP workflows and ranks them according to their structural roles in the transition network.
+When using an online greedy sequencer with a global lattice, the overall data flow is:

 $$
 \mathcal{W}